• Skip to main content

 Instructions

-• Preheat the oven to 350 degrees and spray an 8-inch pie pan with nonstick cooking spray or grease with butter.
+• Preheat the oven to 350℉ and spray an 8-inch pie pan with nonstick cooking spray, or grease with butter.
+Set aside.

-• Make your pie crust and line the prepared pan with it, crimping the edges as you desire.
+• Add the pastry dough/pie crust to the prepared pan, crimping the edges as you desire.

-• Combine all ingredients except the nutmeg, in a large bowl and whisk well.
+• Combine all ingredients except the nutmeg, in a large mixing bowl and whisk well to combine.

-• Pour into the prepared crust and sprinkle the top with the desired amount of nutmeg.
+• Pour filling into the prepared crust and sprinkle the top with the desired amount of nutmeg.

-• Cook for 40 minutes or until a toothpick inserted in the middle comes out clean.
+• Cook in preheated oven for 40 minutes, or until a toothpick inserted in the middle of the custard pie comes out clean.

-• Let cool on the counter for 1 hour then place in the fridge and cool for 2 hours or chilled through.
+• Let pie cool on a wire cooling rack for 1 hour, then place in the fridge for 2 hours, or until it's chilled through.

-• Reheating - Reheat using the microwave after letting the pie recipe thaw a bit on its own.
+• Reheating frozen pie - Reheat using the microwave after letting the pie thaw a bit on its own.

-• Do not use a store-bought crust - Store-bought crusts have a major shrinking issue.
+• I do not recommend using a store-bought crust - Store-bought crusts have a major shrinking issue.
 If you really need to use a store-bought crust, be sure to use the kind you roll out and shape on your own.
 This way, you can ensure it’s got plenty of extra room on all edges before crimping.
 This way, if it shrinks, it won’t mess up the pie.

 Serving: 1slice | Calories: 331kcal | Carbohydrates: 32g | Protein: 6g | Fat: 20g | Saturated Fat: 10g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 120mg | Sodium: 433mg | Potassium: 143mg | Fiber: 1g | Sugar: 22g | Vitamin A: 622IU | Vitamin C: 1mg | Calcium: 87mg | Iron: 1mg